specklesystems/speckle-docs/user/excel.md

 ![image](https://user-images.githubusercontent.com/2679513/119189886-88dba200-ba74-11eb-8066-cd98972a88dd.png)

 Nested objects are flattened as well and their properties delimited by a period `.`.
-See the example below where 10 lines have been streamed from Dynamo to Excel:
+See the example below where 10 lines have been sent from Dynamo and received in Excel:

 ![image](https://user-images.githubusercontent.com/2679513/119195280-4e760300-ba7c-11eb-8601-3ed72a6b0813.png)